pieter-degroote/UltimateKEYS-testing/README.md

 Please note that this is a test version.
 See the folder **`compact-edition`** for the overlay scripts and images.

-## Executables for Windows x64 :

-Executable versions of UltimateKEYS and UltimateKEYS SW for Windows x64 have been added.
-See the 'Read Me.txt' file in the .ZIP archive.

 ## Support for AutoHotkey v2.0 alpha :

 See the folder **`autohotkey-v2.0-alpha`** for experimental support.